Just-Moh-it/Pckd/README.md

 ## 🤗 Motivation

-After looking at all the `aka.ms` links out there which flood windows, along with the numerout times aving been prompted to buy premium plans from `bit.ly` while shortening my URLs, the decision of having a personal URL shortener hosted on a custom domain for free caught wind.
+After looking at all the `aka.ms` links out there which flood windows, along with the numerous time saving been prompted to buy premium plans from `bit.ly` while shortening my URLs, the decision of having a personal URL shortener hosted on a custom domain for free caught wind.
 Starting out by looking at GitHub for a JavaScript-based URL shortener, no one stood out and had minimal features.
 So, I decided to create my own URL shortener along with the help of a few friends, and got what this repository contains.

 <p align="right">(<a href="#top">back to top</a>)</p>